Smart Cities Garner Optimism, But Challenges Remain | Enterprise Security Today

 Keeping smart cities cyber-safe will require resources and a commitment to shared responsibilities for security.

-The full report on "Building Smarter Cities and Communities" is available directly from CompTIA.
+The full report on "Building Smarter Cities and Communities" is available directly from CompTIA to registered users.

 Additional information and resources are available from the Smart Cities Council, which is hosting the Smart Cities Week 2017 conference in Washington, DC, this week.